By: Team SErebros Since: Aug 2019 Licence: MIT

 |

-contains a UniqueCardList
+WordBank.A WordBank contains a UniqueCardList and a unique name.

 WordBank exposes an unmodifiable ObservableList<Card> that can be 'observed'.